How to cure plantar fasciitis in one week

 • Reduce your ease of movement and increase your period of rest.

-• Ensure that water dies not touch your insoles.
+• Ensure that water does not touch your insoles.

 • Be careful with the use of Nonsteroidal Antiinflammatory